-In November 2017, health commissioners agreed that two potential options for urgent, emergency and acute medical care, and six potential options for planned inpatient orthopaedic care, should be assessed further, to see which should go forward to public consultation later this year.
+In November 2017, health commissioners agreed that two potential options for urgent, emergency and acute medical care, and six potential options for planned inpatient orthopaedic care, should be assessed further, to see which should go forward to public consultation.

 Potential option 2 has been included because a private developer has offered to donate to the NHS land and the shell of a new hospital, as part of a development of 2,000 new homes, which includes an access road from the A2.
 It would be subject to planning permission.

 This would be less than half the cost of building a new single site hospital on green belt land, which was ruled out because there isn’t enough national funding to pay for the estimated £700m cost and it would take too long to build.